Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Might

-All game deck cards have a reveal might, which is the middle left number on the card next to the might symbol above.
-When a card is revealed on a battlefield, apply this might to the card using might tokens.
-This reveal instruction also resides above the card's ability box (see Game Deck Cards for more information).
+All game deck cards have a reveal might indicated on the card.
+When a card is revealed on a battlefield, apply this might to the card using a might counter/token.
+This reveal instruction also resides above the card's ability box.

-Phase 1: Begin (do not perform on round 1) - Increase the round cube by 1 and set the essence cube to 1 more than the round cube number, regardless of what it was last round.
+(do not perform on round 1) - Increase the round counter by 1 and set the essence counter to 1 more than the round cube number, regardless of what it was last round.
 Add or subtract any essence gained or lost last turn.
 Do this for both players simultaneously.

 If you come across a battlefield with a deploy effect, follow the rules of that effect during the deploy phase.